Nozbe/Michael.team/en/_posts/2012-03-14-im-still-standing-my-latest-video-show.md

 redirect_from: /still-standing-stand-up-desk-and-productivity-show-42/
 ---

 # I'm still standing!
-Stand-up desk and productivity - Show #42
+Stand-up desk and productivity - Productive!
+Show #42

 Aren't you sitting too much?
 In the office, in the car, at home after work?
 Have you ever considered standing while working?
 I'm Michael Sliwinski of Nozbe.com and Productive!
 Magazine and I have been working standing these last two months and I love it.
 Here's how I prepared the stand-up desk setup and how I'm doing it.
 Hope this helps you decide to at least give it a try!